SirArsen1/TB2_Repository/README.md

 <img width="6529" height="2888" alt="image" src="https://github.com/user-attachments/assets/41f82c7d-fef0-439e-8800-688c2bc1c08c" />

 ## Act III.
 The Feigning Hope
 First, when I plugged the wires in, I managed to get just a noise, nothing else.
 I thought it was normal, and I probably made a mistake somewhere; nonetheless, I saw that as progress.
 But then, I couldn't get a sound for a day or two, then weeks, then months.
 I failed to make the DFPlayer module work.
-Even with the help of the teacher, I could not squeeze even a little sound, besides the cracking noise from the module.
+Even with the help of the teacher, I could not even make a little sound, besides the cracking noise from the module.
 Despite all connections being correct.
 We considered that maybe the two modules I bought were faulty or broken, so I bought new ones.
 To my dismay, they broke too.
 The deadline was coming closer and closer, yet the project was not being done.

 ![IMG_2493](https://github.com/user-attachments/assets/98fa0108-ccf5-450a-91d4-bc55e414295f)